 Transform a couple apples into the most delicious apple pancakes ever.
-These pancakes are a cross between pancakes and apple fritters, using up whole apple slices dipped in your favorite pancake batter.
+This recipe is a cross between pancakes and apple fritters, using up whole apple slices dipped in your favorite pancake batter.
 What better way to diminish your apple food waste than in this ultimate breakfast or brunch treat?

 You may wonder, well, if I am dipping whole apple rings into pancake batter and cooking them up, are the apples still hard and crunchy?
 Nope.
 The heat from the pan is just enough to cook these apples to tender perfection.
 However, if you are looking for more crunch, just slice those rings thicker.